KenPainter/GenLogic/tests/go-right-plan.md

 - `assertDiffHasChanges(diffPath, expectedChanges)`

 ### Test Database Strategy
-- Use test database per group: `genlogic_test_group1`, `genlogic_test_group2`, etc.
+- Use test database: genlogic_test
-- Or use single database with full teardown between tests
+- Test runner drops db at beginning and end of test
 - Consider using transactions with rollback for speed (if triggers work in transactions)

 ---